-Washington has two primary criminal justice information systems that contain the majority of data needed for conviction eligibility determinations.
-These are the AOC Judicial Information

-System (JIS), and the WSP criminal history repository referred to as the Washington State Identification System (WASIS).
+Washington has two primary criminal justice information systems that contain most of the data for conviction eligibility determinations.
+These are the AOC Judicial Information System (JIS), and the WSP criminal history repository referred to as the Washington State Identification System (WASIS).